ojh850636-alt/-/PR_BODY_FINAL.md

 - PR_BODY_DRAFT.md -> PR_BODY_FINAL.md (this file)
 - tools/collect_test_artifacts.py

+CI

+This PR adds a GitHub Actions workflow `.github/workflows/ci.yml` that runs the project's test-suite on push and pull request events.
+It helps ensure the refactor and provider changes are verified automatically on CI.

 If you want, I can also prepare the PR description with more granular commit/file lists.